oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/environment-upgrade-cache-connection-jedis-to-lettuce.md

   - Common Solutions
 order: 58
 ---
-# 一、Differences between Jedis and Lettuce
+# Ⅰ、Differences between Jedis and Lettuce

 + Jedis is synchronous and does not support asynchrony.
 The Jedis client instance is not thread-safe, so each thread needs a Jedis instance.
 Therefore, Jedis is generally used through a connection pool.
 + Lettuce is an event-driven Redis client based on the Netty framework.
 Its method calls are asynchronous.
 The Lettuce API is also thread-safe, so multiple threads can operate a single Lettuce connection to complete various operations.
 At the same time, Lettuce also supports connection pools.

-# 二、Switching from Jedis to Lettuce
+# Ⅱ、Switching from Jedis to Lettuce

-## （一）Dependency Modification
+## （Ⅰ）Dependency Modification

 Changes to the pom.xml of the boot startup project